 Spousal maintenance attempts to rectify the imbalance in income between separated parties for the purpose of ensuring that both parties are financially “maintained” until matters can be resolved on a final basis.

-Spousal maintenance legislation applies to both married and de facto couples.
+Spousal maintenance legislation applies to both married and de facto matters.

-An arrangement for spousal maintenance payments can be agreed privately, or by way of Family Court Order.
+Spousal maintenance arrangements can be agreed privately, or by way of Family Court Order.

-To lodge a successful application for spousal maintenance, it is necessary establish that:
+To lodge a successful application for spousal maintenance, it is necessary to establish both of the following:

 An Order for spousal maintenance may take several forms that may include, but not be limited to: